-Figure 8-22.
-Types of spear points.
+Figure 8-21.
+Various types of fish traps.

 Chop Fishing

 At night, in an area with a good fish density, you can use a light to attract fish.
 Then, armed with a machete or similar weapon, you can gather fish using the back side of the blade to strike them.
 Do not use the sharp side as you will cut them in two pieces and end up losing some of the fish.